-In the first skirmish, man easily won.
+In the first skirmish man easily won.
 The fish was small and Ze brought it up fast.
-When it was next to the rail he simply reached down and handed it onto the deck.
-Out of the water the fish fought for its life; it beat the planks wildly, was making such a fuss I moved down the mast to get a better look.
+When it was next to the rail he simply reached down and handed it up.
+Once on deck the fish fought for its life; it beat the planks wildly, was making such a fuss I moved down the mast to get a better look.
 I was surprised to see how small it was, a red snapper, weighing less than two pounds.
 Ze had pulled it up so quickly that the swim bladder ballooned from its mouth like a giant wad of bubble gum.

 Ze grabbed the araçanga and gave the fish two sharp raps on the head.
 Instantly the tail stopped kicking — the fish was dead.
 Picking it up, he pulled out the hook and used his knife to nip off the top end of the tail fin.
 This is the traditional marking for a proeiro’s fish.
 (The bico da proa cuts the lower caudal lobe, the contra bico notches the head, and the mestre leaves his fish unmarked.)
 After dropping the fish into the sambura, he turned and gave me a wide grin.
 “Now we will have lunch tomorrow.”

 For another half hour I watched them fish.
 In that time Ze caught a second snapper, similar in size to the first, and João, who finally got his single line into the water, hauled up a ten pound jewfish.
 It was a beautiful fish, craggy and ancient looking, and João was very happy with his catch.
 Holding the fish off to the side with a finger through its gills, he bent down to peer inside the basket (though he knew exactly what was in there).
 He then lifted his fish in my direction and shook it.
 “This garoupa is better eating than the cioba and harder to catch!”
 Having made his point, he dropped the fish into the basket and returned to his spot.

 Next chapter: One Man Band